Blog

 Best Time to Book Domestic Flights for the Cheapest Fares: What Data Shows (2026)

-Book domestic US flights 3–8 weeks before departure for the lowest fares.
-Tuesday and Wednesday departures are 10–20% cheaper than Friday and Sunday.
-Booking more than 6 months out or less than 2 weeks out both cost more.
+Book domestic US flights 3 to 8 weeks before departure for the lowest fares.
+Tuesday and Wednesday departures are 10 to 20% cheaper than Friday and Sunday.
+Stack timing with cashback on Expedia, Kayak, or Priceline through ShopBack to compound savings.

 The verdict